javiertuya/dashgit/README.md

    Run in CI, job `test`.
 2. Combined updates: JUnit tests in `dashgit-updater`: `TestIt*`.
    Covers GitHub and GitLab, with and without merge conflicts.
-   Requires a previous configuration of a test repo, see `TestItGithubLiveUpdates.java` for instructions.
+   Requires a previous configuration of a test repo, see `TestItGithubLiveUpdates.java` for instructions and the subclass `TestItGitlabLiveUpdates.java`.
    Not yet in CI.
 3. Merge conflicts: JUnit tests in `dashgit-updater`: `TestUt*`.
    Covers different situations related to the resolution of git merge conflicts.